 Start by making the reduced balsamic vinegar, or balsamic reduction.
 If you’ve never had this stuff, it’s MAGIC.
 Balsamic vinegar loses a lot of its tang when simmered and reduced, rendering it syrupy and sweet.
 So amazing.
 Simply pour 1-1/2 cups balsamic vinegar in a small saucepan then simmer for 15-20 minutes or until the consistency is a little thinner than maple syrup.

 The reduction will thicken as it cools so you don’t want to let it reduce too much.

 Next make the basil vinaigrette that’s pulling double duty as both the grilled chicken marinade and salad dressing.

 Add 1/2 cup lightly packed basil to the bowl of a food processor (or blender,) along with lots of salt and pepper, 1 large clove garlic (or two small ones,) 1 Tablespoon honey and 2 Tablespoons apple cider vinegar.
 Pulse a couple times to chop the basil and garlic then let ‘er rip while streaming in 1/2 cup extra virgin olive oil.

 Add 1/2 the marinade to a Ziplock bag with 4 small chicken breasts that have been pounded thin and seasoned with salt and pepper, then stash in the fridge to marinate for as little as 15 minutes or up to 4 hours.

-Meanwhile, make the Caprese salad topping which features sweet cherry tomatoes.
-I canNOT get enough CTs in the summertime – my sweet 100 plant is currently dripping with ’em!
+Meanwhile, make the Caprese salad chicken topping which features sweet cherry tomatoes.
+I cannot get enough cherry tomatoes in the summertime and luckily my sweet 100 plant is currently dripping with them!
 You’ll need 1 pint halved cherry tomatoes.